-"Come December 2017, we would still have some balance (from RM1.8 billion), but from January onwards, I have to look at the revision, whether it's an increase or otherwise," said Azhar, adding the EC had already utilised RM1.3 billion out of the amount it collected.
+"Come December 2017, we would

+still have some balance (from RM1.8 billion), but from January onwards, I have to look at the revision, whether it's an increase or otherwise," said Azhar, adding that the EC had already utilised RM1.3 billion out of the amount it collected.

-Another initiative that adapted to the changing global backdrop would be the Imbalance Cost Pass-Through (ICPT) rebate, he said.
+Another initiative that will adapt to the changing global backdrop is the imbalance cost pass-through (ICPT) rebate.